On this page

 What happens if I was exposed?

 Fortunately, most people who have had contact with a TB patient will not become infected.
 Also, people who have had contact can easily be tested to see if they have been infected.
-Potentially exposed individuals have been contacted by the Health Department via an emailed letter from the school.
+People who were potentially exposed have been contacted by the Health Department through an emailed letter from the school.

 Do I need to cancel travel or stay away from family?